Mining robots designed for selective extraction

 Eco-friendly mining solutions

 Public opinion regarding mining has long been negative.
 This is understandable, given the ecological damage associated with the industry and the highly visible destruction evident in open-faced mines.
 ROBOMINERS offers solutions that can change that.
 Because the project-designed robot is meant to operate underground, only a small opening is necessary, eliminating the unsightly evidence presented by an open mine.
 Furthermore, because the mining robot can operate in water, there is no need to pump out liquid from flooded mines, which can be costly and introduce environmental damage.
 When operating underwater, the robot would pump mineral-rich slurry to the surface for processing.
-Once desired ores are removed, the remaining slurry can be returned to the mined-out area for backfill, again minimising the environmental damage.
+Once the desired ores are removed, the remaining slurry can be returned to the mined-out area for backfill – again minimising the environmental damage.
 Environmental concerns were forefront in the project.
 According to Rossi: “The entire concept of the project addresses environmental concerns through its focus on low-impact mining.
 The emphasis on selective and precision mining is meant to reduce both waste and the need for high-impact surface infrastructure.”
 The work of ROBOMINERS leverages modern technology in the best of ways.
-Not only will the autonomous, AI-driven robots provide the raw materials needed for critical industries, teams of mining robots will also meet those needs in ways that minimise impact on the natural environment.
+Not only will the autonomous, AI-driven robots provide the raw materials needed for critical industries, but teams of mining robots will also meet those needs in ways that minimise impact on the natural environment.

 Keywords

-ROBOMINERS, mining, robots, mining robot, selective extraction, robot prototype, bio-inspired, robotic design, eco-friendly mining
+ROBOMINERS, mining, robots, mining robot, bio-inspired, selective extraction, robot prototype, robotic design, eco-friendly mining